AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

        Put_Line ("Last value was " & Integer'Image (Pop (Values)));
     end Show_Stack;

-In this example, we first create a generic stack package (``Stacks``).
-Then, we instantiate it in order to create a stack for 10 positions of integer values.
+In this example, we first create a generic stack package (``Stacks``) and then instantiate it to create a stack of 10 integer values.

 Abstracting a swap algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's first look into a simple procedure that swaps variables of the type
+Let's look at a simple procedure that swaps variables of type
 ``Color``:

 .. code:: ada